anquore/rd53a_docs/_build/html/_sources/index.rst.txt

 Current Features/Non-features
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 - The main pieces of currently working functionality are listed below.
+- Input data to the system is properly decoded using the custom rd53A protocol.
+- Output data of the system is properly encoded using the aurora 64/66B protocal at 640 MHz.
 - Reading and writing of global registers.
 The read out registers are sent through lane 0.
-- Trigger commands will output clumps of trigger data.
-The trigger data that currently creates comes out a checkboard pattern.
+- Trigger commands output clumps of trigger data.
+The trigger data that is currently created comes out a checkboard pattern.
 - ECR, BCR, and CAL commands are received by the system though currently have no external impact.

 - The main non-features are listed below.
 - Since this is a digital design project any RD53A features that involve analog circuitry such as the pixels have been greatly simplified or removed entirely.
-- An example of a simplification is that the pixel data outputted by triggers is the result of random number generators and/or standarized data formats not produced by an emulation of individual pixels.
-Examples of analog features that have been removed include pixel calibration injection as well as the mechanics that allow the user to read/write to pixel registers.
+- An example of a simplification is that the pixel data outputted by triggers is the result of random number generators and/or standarized data formats and is not produced by an emulation of individual pixels.
+Examples of analog features that have been removed include pixel calibration injection as well as the mechanics that allow the user to read/write to pixel registers and modify pixel configuration.
 - As stated above ECR, BCR, and CAL commands are received by the system though currently have no external impact.
+- The 160 MHz input clock is not derived from the input stream using clock data recovery and needs to be provided to the system as a seperate signal.

 Planned Features/Updates
 ^^^^^^^^^^^^^^^^^^^^^^^^